Moving Cupping or Myofascial Decompression (MFD)

 Cupping on the abdomen can benefit digestion.
 “The pulling of low pressure upon the belly stimulates the inside of the organs, their peristaltic movement and secretion of digestive fluids…” (Traditional Chinese Medicine Cupping Therapy, Third Edition, by Ilkay Zihni Chirali, 2014; pg.
 62).

 A stiff shoulder, and other joints can benefit from “better blood flow within the joint, the activity and secretion of synovial fluids” (pg.
 62.)
 By cupping on the back, in areas controlled by relevant spinal nerves, cupping is thought to stimulate spinal and autonomic nerves, which can benefit organs and the local musculature of the back.

 With stationary cupping, the cups are left in place to create a stronger suction in a precise area.
 Patients should expect to see cupping markings, which resemble a circular area of reddened skin.
 It is not painful.
-The discoloration represents muscles clearing out metabolic waste, is part of the natural healing process, and naturally fades in about 1-15 days, depending on the strength of application.
+The discoloration represents muscles clearing out old blood and metabolic waste, and is part of the natural healing process; it naturally fades in about 1-15 days, depending on the strength of application.

 Cupping stimulates a natural and healthy healing response.
 As always, gentle techniques are always available.
 Discover how easy & pleasant it is to reduce unhealthy muscle tension naturally and effectively!